axibase/atsd/rule-engine/functions-rules.md

 Returns the collection of windows for the specified rule `r`, expression `p` and the same entity as in the current window.

-The following match conditions are applied:
+The following match conditions apply:

 * The expression `p` can include the following fields and supports wildcards in field values: